h2oai/h2o-2/h2o-docs/source/datascience/kmeans.rst

   chosen at random.
 The process repeats until all centers have been chosen, at which point the algorithm proceeds as usual.

-  *Furthest*
-  A modification to the k-means algorithm that impacts the assignment of K initial cluster centroids.
+  *Furthest*: A modification to the k-means algorithm that impacts the assignment of K initial cluster centroids.
 Furthest first initialization attempts to improve K-means results by selecting the first center, and then calculating the distance from that point to all other